LordEatch/image-sharing-service/README.md

 ---

 ## Features
-- **PUT** — upload image files to the server (rejects duplicates or empty files)
+- **PUT** — upload image files to the server (rejects duplicates or empty files).
-- **GET** — download existing image files from the server
+- **GET** — download existing image files from the server.
-- **LIST** — retrieve a list of all stored files on the server
+- **LIST** — retrieve a list of all stored files on the server.
-- **Structured messages** with error reporting and clear status codes
+- **Structured messages** with error reporting and clear status codes.
-- Modular and maintainable architecture
+- Modular and maintainable architecture.

 ---